1. Purpose of Policy

 4.9.1 The University will develop and document financial management practices and controls necessary to give effect to matters contained in the Financial and Performance Management Standard 2009, empowered under the Financial Accountability Act 2009.

-4.9.2 The Financial Management Practices – Managerial Policy and Financial Management Practice Manual will guide and direct University financial management practices.
+4.9.2 The Financial Management Practices – Operational Policy and Financial Management Practice Manual will guide and direct University financial management practices.

 4.9.3 The University’s Annual Audited Financial Statements will be endorsed by the Audit and Risk Management Committee prior to their signing by the Vice-Chancellor and President, Chancellor and Chief Financial Officer.